 Government initiatives, such as the Older Americans Act, provide funding for programs that support senior independence, including meal services, transportation assistance and caregiver support.
 These programs demonstrate a commitment to treating aging as a dynamic, dignified stage of life rather than a societal burden.

-In Dallas, the City’s Office of Community Care has hired an Age-Friendly Officer who works to impliment the Senior Services Strategic Plan.
-The Office also provides services to residents aged 60 or better including: The Senior Affairs Commission, Senior Employment Program, DART Rider Assistance Program, Senior Ombudsman Program, Operation Watershare, and a Senior Dental Health Program.
+In Dallas, the City’s Office of Housing & Community Empowerment (OHCE) provides direction and oversight of the City’s social, human, and supportive services.
+This includes the Senior Services Office and Age-Friendly Officer who works to implement the Senior Services Strategic Plan with initiatives to help senior adults maintain the highest quality of life possible by providing information & referrals on senior services, educational programming, and other resources that support and promote financial and social well-being.
+These services to residents aged 60 or better include: The Senior Affairs Commission, Senior Employment Program, DART Rider Assistance Program, Senior Ombudsman Program, Operation Watershare, and a Senior Dental Health Program.

 Legal planning also plays a critical role.
 Advance directives, powers of attorney and supported decision-making can support autonomy, allowing older adults to retain control over their healthcare, finances and living arrangements for as long as possible.
 Certified elder law attorneys work to ensure that seniors are protected from exploitation, empowered to make decisions and can access the resources they need to live full and independent lives.